Island line (MTR): History

 On 31 May 1985 the Island line opened with services operating between Admiralty and Chai Wan stations with trains in six-car configuration.
 The opening ceremony was held at Tai Koo station and was officiated by then-MTR chairman Sir Wilfrid Newton and Governor of Hong Kong Sir Edward Youde, who unveiled the commemorative plaques at the station concourse.

 On 23 May 1986, the Island line was extended to Central and Sheung Wan stations.
 Both Admiralty and Central stations became interchange stations with the Tsuen Wan line.
-As part of this extension, each train was lengthened to eight cars.
+As part of this extension, trains were lengthened to eight cars.

 Quarry Bay Congestion Relief

-After the Kwun Tong line was extended to Quarry Bay station through the Eastern Harbour Crossing on 1 October 1989, that station became an interchange station with the Island line, but unlike that at Admiralty, there is no cross-platform arrangement requiring passengers to use two escalators and a long passageway in between to change between the platforms of the lines.
-In a response to the resulting congestion, the government recommended the Quarry Bay Congestion Relief Works project, and decided to expand North Point station to include a second interchange with the Kwun Tong line, with construction starting in July 1998.
+After the Kwun Tong line was extended to Quarry Bay station through the Eastern Harbour Crossing on 1 October 1989, that station became an interchange station with the Island line.
+There is no cross-platform arrangement, and passengers relied on escalators and a long passageway to change between these lines.
+In a response to the resulting congestion, the government recommended the Quarry Bay Congestion Relief Works project, and proceeded to expand North Point station to become the second interchange with the Kwun Tong line, with construction starting in July 1998.

-The North Point interchange opened on 27 September 2001, and proved to be a much more efficient method of interchanging, as the new station featured cross-platform interchange, reducing the time required to interchange from five minutes at Quarry Bay station to less than one minute.
+The North Point interchange opened on 27 September 2001, and the cross-platform interchange reduced the time required to interchange from five minutes at Quarry Bay station to less than one minute.
 On 4 August 2002, both these stations became interchange stations with the new Tseung Kwan O line which had taken over the harbour crossing section from the Kwun Tong line.